White House bars some news organizations from briefing

 Reuters was included in the session, along with about 10 other news organizations, including Bloomberg and CBS.

-Spicer said his team decided to have a gaggle in his office instead of a full briefing in the larger White House briefing room.
+President Donald Trump has regularly attacked the media and at a gathering of conservative activists on Friday he criticized news organizations that he said provide "fake news", calling them the "enemy" of the American people.

-"Our job is to make sure that we're responsive to folks in media.
-We want to make sure we answer your questions, but we don't need to do everything on camera every day,” he said.
+Spicer said his team decided to have a gaggle in his office on Friday instead of a full briefing in the larger White House briefing room and argued that “we don't need to do everything on camera every day.”

 Reporters at the Associated Press and Time magazine walked out of the briefing when hearing that others had been barred from the session.